 An annuity is a financial contract you can sign with an insurance company, wherein you pay a premium in exchange for guaranteed payments at a later date.
 Annuities can be a useful tool to help you fund your retirement.
 If you’re worried that you might outlive the savings you’ve built with your 401(k) or IRA won’t quite cover the cost of your lifestyle, an annuity might be a good idea.
-They come in many varieties, though, and not every type will be right for you.
-As such, it’s crucial to understand how they work.
+Here’s what you need to know.

 An annuity is a financial contract that you enter into with an insurance company.
 You purchase the contract for a specific amount of money, either through a lump sum or periodic payments.
 In exchange, the insurer agrees to pay you a set amount on a recurring basis.